PREPARING AND COATING YOUR FLOOR WITH AN EPOXY FLOOR COATING THE RIGHT WAY

 7. When using the Ultra Military grade epoxy, Armor Chip or Armor Granite pour epoxy directly from bucket onto floor and squeegee out evenly with notched squeegee & then back roll over it with our supplied roller(s) for final spreading and smoothing.
 Optimal section size when using color flakes is a 4 foot wide strip unless you're using the spike soles in which case you can do a much wider strip.
 When doing the Primer for the Ultra Military System a roller is all that is needed to apply it.
 Same for the base coat and topcoat for the Armor II system.
 The reason being is that these coatings are thinner and can be applied using a roller pan and the supplied rollers.
 Each coating must be applied between 6 and 24 hours of the previous coating.

 8. Disperse the decorative chips(if using)evenly in small amounts for best results.
 DO NOT throw too many chips at once, if you do you will have clumps and piles of chips which will detract from the beautiful high gloss finish.
-Best method is to toss a little at a time and fill in with pinch fulls of chips as needed.
+Best method is to toss a little at a time and fill in with pinch full of chips as needed.
 This is where the spikes really come in handy.
 They allow you to walk right in the epoxy up to a bare spot and fill in.
 Make sure to also leave a wet edge with no chips so that when you mix the next batch of epoxy you slightly overlap the wet edge.
-This will reactivate the epoxy on the wet edge, sprinkle chips and the the epoxy will all blend and self level into a solid monolithic coating.
+This will reactivate the epoxy on the wet edge, sprinkle chips and the epoxy will all blend and self level into a solid monolithic coating.
 Repeat steps 7 & 8 until entire floor is complete.
 When the garage floor is dry scrape chips to remove any chips sticking up and then Vac up all the loose chips.

 Here's a series of images sent in by a customer who came up with a simple but yet very effective way to spread the chips out evenly.
 As you can tell by the pictures he did a perfect job with the chips.
 This is how he told us he did it.